 Rigid plastic wheels, which are sold with most vehicles, are suitable for indoor driving or outside on flat dry surfaces.
 They are prone to chip, so ensure you regularly check the wheel for damage.

-EVA rubber tyres add extra traction to your kiddie’s car, maximising their driving fun indoors and outdoors on steep terrains or in wet weather conditions.
+EVA rubber tyres add extra traction to your kid’s car, maximising their driving fun indoors and outdoors on steep terrains or in wet weather conditions.
 Ensure you store these wheels inside to protect the rubber from extreme heat or cold.

 About the Author